Lecturer in Digital Humanities

 Hours Per week : Full Time

-You will provide the capacity for expansion and development in the area of Digital Humanities by supporting our existing commitments to excellence in taught programmes, postgraduate research supervision and professional development, and by leading teaching within the new Flexible Honours Minor in Digital Humanities, which will be launched in September 2018.
+The successful candidate will provide the capacity for expansion and development in the area of Digital Humanities by supporting our existing commitments to excellence in taught programmes, postgraduate research supervision and professional development, and by leading teaching within the new Flexible Honours Minor in Digital Humanities, which launched in September 2018.
 There will also be an opportunity to contribute to postgraduate teaching in relevant subject areas.

 Please note that we are unable to respond to enquiries, accept CVs or applications from Recruitment Agencies

 Name: Dr Peter Liddel